leonlinsx/minimal-mistakes/_posts/2020-10-07-polina-marinova-renco.md

 > I've never been inspired.
 Never once in my life have I sat down and been like oh yeah I'm inspired to write, my muse is here.
 I think it's just typing and it's ugly and it's horrible and I can barely look at it on a page but then going back and massaging it

 In her view, the most important thing is just to start writing.
 I agree, and the advice here is simple but not easy.
 People don't like hearing that the way to get better at writing is to write more; they want shortcuts to get good.

+**Other**

+- Polina keeps a list of ideas, which she adds to whenever she comes across something interesting \[2\]
+- Sometimes she'll grab a random book off her shelf to see if there's anything that sparks her mind

 ## Thoughts from the RenCo community